 What seems to start off in fairly standard stalker/serial killer territory eventually develops into something a lot more paranormal as the characters actions in the Dreamworld (as they come to call it) have ramifications for each of them.
 I will admit that I had some difficulty following everything relating to this, but then I haven’t been at my best this past week so maybe a re-read will fix that.

 Luna carries the bulk of the novel and it is her we get to know best.
 Initially, she is merely bemused and irritated by Chance’s attention to her; but as the story progresses and she learns more about him she becomes more terrified.
 Her fears, and her frustrations when everyone seems to be all too willing to dismiss them are well drawn.
 For the most part, she is quite believable and grounds the entire story, although there were moments where I found her somewhat frustrating.
-Chance is a bit more of an enigma.
-We are gradually told his motivations in pursuing Luna but I don’t recall them given any origin.
-However, since this is the first in a projected nine-part series, I expect this will be explored in future instalments.

 Chance is a bit more of an enigma.
 We are gradually told his motivations in pursuing Luna but I don’t recall them given any origin.
 Similarly, a supporting character conveys the majority of the background we’re given about the Dreamworld but no explanation is given for how they know this.
 However, since this is the first in a projected nine-part series, I expect this will be explored in future instalments.